sambot-app/sambot.github.io/_pages/privacypolicy.md

 New Sambot accounts are created anonymously, without email addresses or passwords.

-We store information about your when and why we should send notifications to.
-We also collect anonymous statistics about how you use the app to help improve it.
+We store informations about your device in order to send notifications.
+We also collect anonymous statistics about how you use the app to help to improve it.

 ## Technical basics